-- The clinical components of apprenticeship should include didactic and clinical experience, and the clinical component must be at least 2 years in duration.
-The average apprenticeship which includes didactic and clinical training typically lasts 3 to 5 years.
-In the PEP Application, the dates from the earliest clinical documented in Phase 1 or 2 until the last clinical documented in Phase 3 must span at least 2 years, or the applicant should enclose a statement explaining additional clinical experiences that complete the requirement but are not charted on these forms.
+- The clinical components of apprenticeship should include didactic and clinical experience, and the clinical component must be at least two years in duration.
+The average apprenticeship which includes didactic and clinical training typically lasts three to five years.
+In the PEP Application, the dates from the earliest clinical documented in Phase 1 or 2 until the last clinical documented in Phase 3 must span at least two years, or the applicant should enclose a statement explaining additional clinical experiences that complete the requirement but are not charted on these forms.
 Additional births may also be reflected on Form 102 Birth Experience Background.

 - The preceptor and apprentice should have a clear understanding of the responsibilities of each person to the other, including the time expected to be spent in one-on-one training, classroom or small group study, self-study, clinical observation, opportunities for demonstration of skills, time on call, and financial obligations.